velixe-ax/n8n-leadgen-dashboard/README.md

 # Lead Generation Dashboard

-A modern web application for managing and analyzing lead generation tasks, built with React, TypeScript, and Tailwind CSS.
+A web application for managing and analyzing lead generation tasks, built with Loveable.ai, Modified with Cursor IDE, and used N8N as simple backend.

 ## Features